 How much does it cost for shipping?

-Station 16 offers free shipping to North America for all unframed prints.
+Station 16 offers shipping all over the world.

 We also offer up-front shipping costs at check-out for all products that don’t exceed standard shipping sizes, or anything that does not exceed 40” ².
 For everything over 40” ², you may reach us at email@example.com for item-specific shipping quotes; otherwise we will send an additional invoice after purchase.